ktbyers/ktb_journal/2025/january.md

 Transcribed Ansible Course class2 using the Python Whisper solution.

 Started refactoring my Ansible Course Q & A Slack bot.
 Basically, the original code was a convoluted mess—way too much coupling of various parts of the system, too much logging and token tracking mixed into the code, and very hard to follow the program flow.

-Revamped the code basically starting from scratch to layer on:
+The refactoring included:
-1. LLM Interface using a Python Abstract Base Class
+- Created a separate LLMInterface using a Python Abstract Base Class
-2. Implement tests for LLM Interface and for Anthropic implemenation of this interface.
+- Implemented tests for this LLMInterface and for the Anthropic implemenation of this Interface.
-3. Start implementing CourseQA class.
-4. Implement tests for CourseQA class.
+- Started implementing a new CourseQA class with tests.
+- Implemented a new RAG class with tests.
-5. Implement RAG class.
+- Integrated CourseQA class with the RAG class.
-6. RAG tests
-7. Integrate CourseQA and RAG; expand on tests
-8. Expand LLM Interface to add the `ask_question` method.
-9. Expand Anthropic Tests
-10. Verify communication with Claude Anthropic is working via the API
+- Verified communication with Claude Anthropic is working via the API and via the CourseQA class (using the new LLMInterface)
-11. Add tests for `ask_question` method.
-12. Add integration tests that actually test the CourseQA to Claude communication.
+- Added integration tests that actually test the CourseQA to Claude communication.
-13. Add in the Slack Bot code.
+- Added in the Slack Bot code including tests.
-14. Get Slack Bot working.
-15. Add Slack Bot test code.
-16. Integration test of Slack Bot.
-This took a lot of time as I ultimately needed two Bots here--the actual Ansible Course Bot and then a PyTest bot.
+- Integration test of the Slack Bot code.
+This took quite a bit of time as I ultimately needed two Bots here—the actual Ansible Course Bot and then a PyTest bot.
 The PyTest bot connects via the WebClient and asks questions to the Ansible Course Bot.
 The Ansible Course Bot runs in a separate thread and answers questions.
 The PyTest bot verifies these responses.
 17. Integrating a custom prompt loaded from a file in.
 18. Adding / updating tests for this custom prompt.
 19. Adding "tools" section into the LLM Interface.
 The tools initially will be `list_files`, `file_loader`, `retrieve_rag`.
 Basically Slack will communicate to LLM via my CourseQA code and the LLM will make decisions on retrieving files and retrieving RAG based on what is asked.